jamberu/ShenaniganStuff/README.md

 *Assuming you already have bootloader unlocked and other prerequisite stuff*

 Custom ROMs are great for debloating devices and possibly increasing performance and user experience.
 There are many great Custom ROMs for Android and maybe even your specific mobile brand.
 Xiaomi, Asus, Samsung, Poco, and many more have great range of available Custom ROMs for their different models of mobile devices.
-THe downside of flashing a Custom ROM into your device is the risk of bricking, voiding warranty, preventing proper function of some specific applications.
+The downside of flashing a Custom ROM into your device is the risk of bricking, voiding warranty, preventing proper function of some specific applications.

 ### Method
 1. Download OrangeFox Recovery Project that's fitted for your device model to your internal phone storage